ZILiAT-NASK/reading-club/README.md

 # Materials from the weekly reading club at NASK (National Research Institute)

-We meet every Friday, at 11 AM (room 3.12, Kolska office).
+We meet every Friday, at 11 AM (chill room, Focus office).

 # Year 2023